intergalacticspacehighway/react-native-lockscreen-view/readme.md

 ## WIP

-View to be appeared in app switcher when app goes to background.
+Control view that should be shown in app switcher when app goes to background.
 Right now, only works on iOS.

 ## Installation